natgo/wt-wiki-scraper/wikitext-transpiled/ground/Tiger%20H1.md

 [[File:TigerIHTank Armour Angling.png|right|thumbnail|The ideal angling of hull armour on {{PAGENAME}} for maximum effective armour all-around|300px]]
 One may feel the need to charge head-on into battle, blaring that 88 mm gun as shells bounce off the front armour while the Schachtellaufwerk suspension system runs over the ground; this is a short-lived strategy.

 The Tiger H1 should be played more like a bulky medium tank rather than a heavy tank despite its status, supporting allies from the sideline or from a distance rather than leading directly from the front.
-This is due to the poor armour arrangement, most of the thickness of the tank is concentrated on the front face of the tank and leaves the sides exposed, espeically since this model of tiger has a 'boxier' design.
+This is due to the poor armour arrangement, most of the thickness of the tank is concentrated on the front face of the tank and leaves the sides exposed, especially since this model of tiger has a 'boxier' design.
 This is even more important to remember as ammunition is stowed along the sides the tank, protected by the inferior side armor.
 One must remain a distance, exploit the 88 mm long-distance power, and maintain a diamond-shape compound angling to maximize armour thickness against the trailing enemy shells that will inevitably come towards the Tiger's way.

 The Tiger H1 is equipped with 12 smoke grenades that can help cover the vehicle while it escapes or repairs.
 Smoke grenades discharge in 2 salvos of 6 (3 to each side of the turret) covering a 120° sector 10 m in front of the vehicle.
 The grenades deploy smoke in 4 seconds and last 25 seconds.
 Both salvos are separated by a 1-minute reload time.